vedaldi/practical-cnn/doc/instructions.md

 > **Question:** Suppose that $f_l$ is the function $\bx_{l+1} = A \bx_{l}$ where $\bx_{l}$ and $\bx_{l+1}$ are column vectors.
 Suppose that $B = \partial g_{l+1}/\partial \bx_{l+1} $ is given.
 Derive an expression for $C = \partial g_{l}/\partial \bx_{l}$ and an expression for $D =  \partial g_{l}/\partial \bw_{l}$.

-### Part 2.1: putting backpropagation to the practice
+### Part 2.1: putting back-propagation to the practice

-A key feature of MatConvNet and similar neural-netowrk packages is the ability to support back-propagation.
+A key feature of MatConvNet and similar neural network packages is the ability to support back-propagation.
 In order to do so, lets focus on a single computational block $f$, followed by a function $g$:
 $$
  \bx
  \longrightarrow